salmah52/DataPipelineWeb-GCS-BQ/README.md

 - delegete_to: Optional.
 The service account to delegate the access to.
 - impersonation_chain: Optional.
 The impersonation chain for service account.

-## Workflow
-1. Download from Web to GCS: The WebToGCSHKOperator operator downloads data from the specified web endpoint and uploads it to the designated GCS bucket.
-2. Load from GCS to BigQuery: The GCSToBigQueryOperator operator loads data from GCS into BigQuery.

-## Conclusion
-This pipeline simplifies the process of moving data from a web source to BigQuery, providing a flexible and scalable solution.
-Feel free to customize and extend the pipeline to suit your specific use case

 # GCSToBigQueryOperator
 This operator loads data from GCS into BigQuery.